Skip to content

 CAPPS agencies can contact the CAPPS authorized support staff help desk at (512) 463-2277.

-Agencies can also select a contact from these lists: USPS; SPRS; HRIS; CAPPS agency support.
+Agencies can also select a contact from SPRS, HRIS or CAPPS agency support pages.

 Note: Neither the Comptroller’s office nor any other state agency is liable for any damages or other consequences resulting from a state employee authorizing an incorrect amount for a deduction.